Code-Institute-Submissions/crossword-generator/README.md

     - *As a returning visitor, I would like to be able to request an alternate clue when I am stuck.*
     Entering a question mark will present the user with all of the alternative definitions of the word that exist, or inform them if there is only one.
 ## Validator Testing
+All python files pass online PEP8 validation, with the exception of test_crossword_generator.py, which fails only on line lengths.
+I would argue that these failures are acceptable due to the importance of having expressive method names for the tests.

 [Return to top](#Crossword-Generator)